The Revelations of Zang

 The Revelations of Zang: Twelve Tales of the Continent is a collection of dark fantasy short stories by American author John R. Fultz.
 It was first published in trade paperback by Fantastic Books in September 2013, with a new edition issued by the same publisher in August 2018.
 An ebook edition was issued by 01 Publishing in August 2013.
+It was reissued in hardcover, trade paperback and ebook by Rogues in the House Presents in January 2023.
+The 2023 edition includes a new foreword by S. E. Lindberg.

 Summary

 The book collects the twelve linked short stories of the author's Zang Cycle, five previously published and seven appearing for the first time in the collection.
 The previously published stories were revised for book publication.
 All are set in the fictional continent and world of Zang, where the Sorcerer Kings displaced the Lost Gods from the Golden City of Narr a century ago, and now rule it through magic and terror.
 Writer Artifice the Quill, having fallen afoul of the tyrants on account of his book The End of Sorcery, flees the city to join Mordeau's Glimmer Faire, a troop of traveling performers.
-The tales alternate between the adventures of Artifice and the vengeful trickster Taizo the Rogue as doomed Narr is threatened by the return of the Lost Gods, the enchanted contraband of the folk of the Red Isle and the expansion of the ancient Zang Forest to envelope and smother the lands of man.
+The tales alternate between the adventures of Artifice and the vengeful trickster Taizo the Rogue as doomed Narr is threatened by the return of the Lost Gods, the enchanted contraband of the folk of the Red Isle and the supernatural expansion of the ancient Zang Forest to envelope and smother the lands of man.
 The cycle culminates in the previously unpublished tale "Spilling the Blood of the World."